matomo-org/developer-documentation/docs/getting-started-part-3.md

         }
     }

-Then replace the text in your report class **GetLastVisitsByDimension** with the following:
+Then replace the text in your report class `GetLastVisitsByDimension` with the following:

     $this->menuTitle   = 'MyPlugin_RealtimeReports';
     $this->widgetTitle = $this->menuTitle;

 #### Internationalizing our setting

-Now, let's internationalize the text we use in our **Settings** class.
+Let's internationalize the text we use in our `Settings` class.
 First, we'll add entries for the text we use:

     {
         "MyPlugin": {